gschivley/python-data-analysis-class/README.md

 ### Create a conda environment
 Each new project should start with a clean environment to ensure that you don't have dependency conflicts.
 An old project (Project A) might use features from a package that have since been depreciated.
 Your new Project B might use new features from the same package.
 Or each might use packages that require different versions of a third package.
 Create an environment for each package and you don't have to worry about dependency issues.

 I've included an `environment.yml` file in this repository.
 It has everything you need to recreate the environment I used to run the code in this tutorial.
 Learn more about how to [manage environments here][5].
+New environments can be created with an `environment.yml` file (as described below) or using conda commands.

 To make things easy here are instructions for creating an environment from the `environment.yml` file:
 - Open terminal or command prompt and navigate to this folder (`python-data-analysis-class`)